aryaburke/my-site/src/myths/milkmen.md

 “You’re done?”
 Jeremy didn’t look up.
 He was shaking.

 “Does it look done, you fuckup?
-I need a Y.” The tattoo gun clattered to the floor.
+I need a *Y*.”
+The tattoo gun clattered to the floor.
 He rummaged through drawers until he found a red-handled crystal chisel.
 He held it up to the light.

 “Ghost iron,” he said.